wfraser/klon/README.md

 been exhausted, this will recycle all the waste cards back into the deck in the same order, to be dealt again.

+If you want to take back a move, type `undo`.

 When you start `klon` without any command-line arguments, it randomizes the deck, but it gives you a "game number" that can be used to generate that same deck again.
 Run `klon` with that number as an argument to play it again.

-`klon` logs a record of your moves to standard error, which is hidden due to the game running in ncurses.
-You can redirect it to a file to save it, i.e.:
-    `klon 123456789 2>log_123456789`
+`klon` keeps a record of the moves you've made.
+You can write it to a file by typing `log <filename>`.
+You can load that file and replay the moves in it by typing `load <filename>`.
+The first line of the log file says what game number it is for.